stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-beet-goat-cheese-salad.md

 For the greens, arugula gives the best peppery contrast, but baby spinach or mixed greens are good softer options.
 You can also add fresh herbs such as mint, parsley, or dill for a brighter finish.

-## Make-Ahead Tips

-The beets can be roasted up to 1 day ahead and refrigerated.
-Keep them whole or sliced in a covered container, then assemble the salad shortly before serving so the arugula stays fresh.

-The balsamic reduction can also be made ahead.
-If it thickens too much in the refrigerator, let it sit at room temperature for a few minutes or warm it very gently until it loosens enough to drizzle.